 EIL will identify a range of options to bring the asset's operating parameters back to within the acceptable range of trigger points when a trigger point is exceeded.
 New capacity has an impact on the balance sheet, depreciation, and ROI.
-There is an overall preference for avoiding new capital expenditure and endeavours will be made to meet demand by other, less investment-intensive means.
+There is an overall preference for avoiding new capital expenditure and EIL endeavours to meet demand by other, less investment-intensive means.
 The following potential responses and options are considered.